NYPL/discovery-api/README.md

 `npm start` to start the app!

+## Git & Deployment Workflow

+[`master`](https://github.com/NYPL-discovery/discovery-api/tree/master) has the lastest-and-greatest commits, [`production`](https://github.com/NYPL-discovery/discovery-api/tree/production) should represent what's in our production environment.
+Because we deploy often, `master` and `production` will often be in parity.

+### Ideal Workflow

+1. Cut a feature branch off of `master`.
+1. Commit changes to your feature branch.
+1. File a pull request against `master` and assign reviewers.
+1. After the PR is accepted, merge into `master`.
+1. Merge / promote master into `production` and push to origin.
+1. [Deploy](#deployment) to production when appropriate (Ideally very soon)

+### Release Tags

+We're still discussing how and when we want to create release tags.
+We're dedicated to:

+* Making sure release tag version mirror the app version in `package.json`.
+* Bumping that version on each deployment.

 ## Initial Creation / Deployment to Elastic Beanstalk

 1. `.ebextensions` directory needed at application's root directory